Please note: Back to Front Maths resources for F-8 now comply with the Australian Curriculum version 9.

 - Start by experimenting with unfamiliar concepts to develop new ideas.
 This process also guides the teacher to uncover and confront misconceptions.

-- Students explore their new ideas and connect them with more familiar maths.
+- Explore their new ideas and connect them with more familiar maths.

-- Students formalise their findings into mathematical principles, including algorithms and formulae.
+- Formalise their findings into mathematical principles, including algorithms and formulae.

-- Students extend and generalise the new mathematical principles that they have learned to other areas of the curriculum.
+- Extend and generalise the new mathematical principles that they have learned to other areas of the curriculum.

 Evidence: PAT Maths and NAPLAN Improvements

-Printable activities include Journal problems for introducing new concepts through problem-solving and diagnosing misconceptions, and Blast activities for using questioning to build the deep understanding necessary to develop mathematically.
+Printable activities with adaptable lesson plans include Journal problems for introducing new concepts through problem-solving and addressing misconceptions, as well as Blast activities for using questioning to build the deep understanding necessary to develop mathematically.
 Additional fluency tasks and games help students to develop skills.
 Professional learning videos include over 30 hours of recorded lessons, strategies, content teaching and pedagogical discussions.
 These videos include 8 flexible strategies that can be used to teach all content from F-9.

-- Sample – Year 1 lesson on two-digit numbers
+- Sample – Year 3 lesson on introducing numbers bigger than 100

 - Sample – Fluency activity: Make ten dominoes